NFCHKK/mintisan.github.io/collections/classic/linux-kernel-module-programming-guide.md

 ```

-where `unsigned int major` is the major number you want to request, `const char *name` is the name of the device as it'll appear in `/proc/devices` and `struct file_operations *fops` is a pointer to the `file_operations` table for your driver.
-A negative return value means the registration failed.
-Note that we didn't pass the minor number to `register_chrdev`.
-That's because the kernel doesn't care about the minor number; only our driver uses it.
+where `unsigned int major` is the major number you want to request, `const char *name` is the name of the device as it'll appear in `/proc/devices` and `struct file_operations *fops` is a pointer to the `file_operations table` for your driver.
+A **negative return value** means the registration failed.
+Note that we didn't pass the minor number to `register_chrdev`. **That's because the kernel doesn't care about the minor number; only our driver uses it.**

 Now the question is, how do you get a major number without hijacking one that's already in use?
 The easiest way would be to look through `Documentation/devices.txt` and pick an unused one.
-That's a bad way of doing things because you'll never be sure if the number you picked will be assigned later.
-The answer is that you can ask the kernel to assign you a dynamic major number.
+That's a bad way of doing things because you'll never be sure if the number you picked will be assigned later. **The answer is that you can ask the kernel to assign you a dynamic major number.**

 If you pass a `major number` of 0 to `register_chrdev`, the return value will be the dynamically allocated major number.
 The downside is that you can't make a device file in advance, since you don't know what the major number will be.
 There are a couple of ways to do this.
 First, the driver itself can print the newly assigned number and we can make the device file by hand.
 Second, the newly registered device will have an entry in `/proc/devices`, and we can either make the device file by hand or write a shell script to read the file in and make the device file.
-The third method is we can have our driver make the the device file using the mknod system call after a successful registration and rm during the call to `cleanup_module`.
+The third method is we can have our driver make the device file using the mknod system call after a successful registration and rm during the call to `cleanup_module`.

 #### 4.1.4.
 Unregistering A Device

 We can't allow the kernel module to be rmmod'ed whenever root feels like it.
 If the device file is opened by a process and then we remove the kernel module, using the file would cause a call to the memory location where the appropriate function (read/write) used to be.
 If we're lucky, no other code was loaded there, and we'll get an ugly error message.
 If we're unlucky, another kernel module was loaded into the same location, which means a jump into the middle of another function within the kernel.
 The results of this would be impossible to predict, but they can't be very positive.

 Normally, when you don't want to allow something, you return an error code (a negative number) from the function which is supposed to do it.
-With `cleanup_module` that's impossible because it's a void function.
-However, there's a counter which keeps track of how many processes are using your module.
-You can see what it's value is by looking at the 3rd field of `/proc/modules`.
+With `cleanup_module` that's impossible because it's a void function. **However, there's a counter which keeps track of how many processes are using your module.** You can see what it's value is by looking at the 3rd field of `/proc/modules`.
 If this number isn't zero, rmmod will fail.
-Note that you don't have to check the counter from within `cleanup_module` because the check will be performed for you by the system call sys_delete_module, defined in `linux/module.c`.
+Note that you don't have to check the counter from within `cleanup_module` because the check will be performed for you by the system call `sys_delete_module`, defined in `linux/module.c`.
 You shouldn't use this counter directly, but there are functions defined in `linux/module.h` which let you increase, decrease and display this counter:

 - try_module_get(THIS_MODULE): Increment the use count.
 - module_put(THIS_MODULE): Decrement the use count.
--

 It's important to keep the counter accurate; if you ever do lose track of the correct usage count, you'll never be able to unload the module; it's now reboot time, boys and girls.
 This is bound to happen to you sooner or later during a module's development.

 #### 4.1.5. chardev.c